-5.1 CLASSROOM RULES IN EVERY CLASSROOM:
+5.1 CLASSROOM RULES IN EVERY CLASSROOM

 - 1. Be in your assigned seat, ready to work before the tardy bell rings. - 2.
 Bring pencils, pens, paper, books, and all assigned materials to class. - 3.
 Keep your hands, feet, books and objects to yourself. - 4.
 Do not engage in behavior that keeps the classroom from functioning. - 5.
 Follow directions the first time they are given. - 6.
-No gum, food, or drink allowed in the building except in designated food service areas. - 7.
-Raise your hand before talking. - 8.
+No gum, food, or drink allowed in the building except in designated food service areas.
+Students may not bring outside drinks with them when arriving at school. - 7.
+No sharing of food or drinks of any kind on school grounds. - 8.
+Raise your hand before talking. - 9.
 Every student must have a hall pass with him/her at all times when in the halls during class periods.
-No exceptions. - 9.
-No students may leave the class without a hall pass. - 10.
+No exceptions. - 10.
+No students may leave the class without a hall pass. - 11.
 Substitute teachers, part-time teachers, mentors, and tutors have the same authority and rights as the regular classroom teachers.
 Homeroom period and after school class period are also regarded as class periods in terms of validity and effectiveness of classroom rules.